poetteacherperformerscientistecologistwarpoet - home

 credit: Mario Petrucci 2012 "An epic which distilled the history of the river into poetic form."
 Ted Hughes Award Judges

-Tales from the Bridge is the world's largest 3D poetry soundscape.
+Tales from the Bridge is possibly the world's largest 3D poetry soundscape.
 As a historic project of international significance, it represents a landmark moment for public poetry in London.

 "A mantra of words and music...
 Londoners immersing themselves in the soundscape will find themselves rapt in their own resonances...
 Tales from the Bridge, tethered to the London Olympics, will have challenged the ears of the public to a different type of sound just as the Paralympics challenged us to a different view of the disabled."
 Thinking Faith 26 March 2013